 Continuously reviewing our expert review and assessment practices

 Embedding effective practice with respect to EDI is a central element in this work.
 We will continue to challenge ourselves to remove bias in the system, support expert assessment that recognises a diversity of promising ideas and knowledge generation and drives fairness and creativity in the process.
 Key to this work is a renewed effort to bring a wider range of people from across the sector into our expert review process, and our councils will continue to push for greater representation from across the research and innovation system.
-We are also testing and piloting different procedures, for example, anonymised assessment processes as part of the EPSRC New Horizons call.
+We are also testing and piloting different procedures, for example, anonymised assessment processes as part of the EPSRC New Horizons funding opportunity.

 Introducing a standardised narrative CV format for our grant applications